Otumian-empire/swift-python/exercise18.md

 # Exercise 18 (Execptions)
-An exception is an error one gets when the code is esecuted.
-Sometimes, this is also know as runtime error.
+An exception is an error generated when the code is executed.
+Sometimes, this is also know as runtime error because we only get such error when the code is running.

 ## Some types of exceptions